BrandonComins/Desktop-Pet/README.txt

 To make this program work:
+1. Download ENTIRE directory
-1. Go to install folder
+2. Go to install folder
-2. Run install.bat
+3. Run install.bat